sampsyo/cs6120/content/blog/2019-10-23-loop-unrolling-with-bril.md

 The key idea of dynamic profiling is to estimate the loop status by simulating the loop execution.
 Since the loop trip count may depend on different conditions, it will hard to infer the loop bound without the information from actual execution environment.
 For example, induction variable being udpated indirectly can make the unrolling problem complicated.
 An intuitive way of simplifying the problem is to proflie the loops before unrolling.
 Here we extend the data flow analysis pass to support dynamic profiling, i.e. we maintain a status table to track the update history for each variables and .
 By refering to the table and locate the update history of the back-edge related instructions and basic blocks, we can easily infer various information needed, e.g. trip count, induction variable as well as loop stride.
 Here to simplify the analysis, we assume all loops to be unrolled are natural loops, namely the program can only enter the loop from the header.
 Under the assumption that the loop bound is invariant in multiple runs, the basic blocks in the loop body will be repliacted for trip bound times.
 Back edges (i.e. jmps) and condition check statements will be removed form originla bril program.

 ### Implementation details

+#### External Packages
+In this project, we use two external packages.
+The first one is the array extension of Bril, whose source code can be found [here](https://github.com/Checkmate50/bril/tree/arrays).
+The second one is the C code generation for Bril.
+The source code can be found [here](https://github.com/xu3kev/bril2c).

 #### Static Analysis
 This section details how we implement the static loop unrolling pass.
 We first state our definition of "regular loops" that